 In our last post we covered how to apply analog gain-staging practices to melodic material.
 However, our ears respond much differently to percussive material, which is composed of transients instead of tones.

 A PPM meter responds much more quickly to level changes, and as such it’s better suited to drums and percussion.
-Using VUMT, pull up a simple DIN meter and apply it to a snare or kick track.
+Using VUMT, pull up a DIN meter and apply it to a snare or kick track.
 Adjust the pre-fader clip volume so that the needle is reading a little under 0.

 Here’s an example of a snare track after I’ve adjusted the gain: